aromalks067/TO-Do-list-application/README.md

-# 📝 To-Do List Application
+# 📝 To-Do List App

 A simple and efficient To-Do List application built to help users manage daily tasks with ease.
 This project demonstrates core features like task creation, updating, deletion, and persistent data storage using local state or a database.